jasii/06-Boggle/docs/HOWTO.md

 If we set to `mid` to the mid-point between `low` and `high` each time through the loop, each iteration of the loop will either find the word or cut the portion of the list under consideration in half.
 We see that above in the search for "LEONTINE", as the portion of the word list under consideration is cut from 39,391 words to 19,695 words, then 9,847 words, then 4,923, 2,461, 1,230, 615, 307, 153, 76, 38, 19, 9, 4, and finally just 2 words.
 It took just 14 comparisons
 to find "LEONTINE" in the list of 39,391 words.

+How do we know that the maximum number of loop iterations required is 16?
+Because
+$$2^{15} = 32,768 < 39,391 < 65,536 = 2^{16}$$
+Each comparison cuts the number of elements we must consider in half, and cutting a number between $2^{15}$ and $2^{16}$ in half 16 times will reduce it to 1.
+The number of operations required for binary search is proportional to the logarithm base 2 of the length of the list to be searched.

 There is just one adjustment we must make to this standard algorithm.
 When it finishes without finding an exact match, we must distinguish